Skip to content

 A woman in her seventies walks past a folding table on a Tuesday evening in October.
 There are tomatoes on it, still warm from somebody's garden.
 She wasn't going to stop.
 She stops.

-In the story Jesus told, a man is beaten and left on the side of the road.
+The Good Samaritan is an old parable.
+A man is beaten and left on the side of the road.
 A priest passes.
-A Levite passes.
-Then a Samaritan — a stranger, of all people — stops.
-He bandages the man, sets him on his own animal, takes him to an inn, and pays the bill out of his own pocket.
-Then he says he'll come back to pay whatever else is owed.
+A scholar passes.
+Then a stranger — a Samaritan, from a despised tribe in that telling, of all people — stops.
+He bandages the wounds, sets the man on his own animal, takes him to an inn, and pays the bill out of his own pocket.
+Then he tells the innkeeper he'll come back to pay whatever else is owed.

 He's the only one in the story we're told to be like.